 There are no formal course prerequisites.
 However, students are assumed to have a working knowledge of linear algebra at the level of eigenvalues and eigenvectors.
 Some of the homeworks, and all of the labs, will require programming.
-There is no preferred programming language for the course.
-Mathematica or MATLAB should suffice for many of the homeworks.
-For programming the laboratory robots, a minimal amount of knowledge of http://robotics.caltech.edu/wiki/index.php/ME_CS_133_2017-18
+There is no preferred programming language for the course homework.
+Mathematica or MATLAB should suffice.
+For programming the laboratory robots, some amount of knowledge of the C++ language is required.